Mathis003/LINFO1252-P2/README.md

 ## Description

-Welcome to the project repository for the LINFO1252 course at UCL, part of the Civil Engineering program in the field of computer science.
+Welcome to the project repository for the LINFO1252 course at UCLouvain, part of the Civil Engineering program in the field of computer science.
 This project focuses on implementing a basic Tar archive utility in C, providing functionality for creating, reading, and manipulating Tar archives.
 The utility includes operations such as checking the validity of an archive, checking for the existence of a file or directory, determining the type of a file (regular file, directory, or symbolic link), listing the contents of a directory within the archive, and reading the contents of a file.

 ### Project Details
 - **Grade:** 20/20.